chanducky/spreadsheet-calculator/README.md

 # spreadsheet-calculator
 Spreadsheet Calculator

-Development Envorenment
+Development Envorenment<br>
-1: Programming Language and Version : Oracle JDK Version 1.8.
+1: Programming Language and Version : Oracle JDK Version 1.8<br>
-2: IDE : Eclipse.
+2: IDE : Eclipse.<br>

 How to run
 i :  Import project in eclipse and run as Java Application.